jayhuanggz/js-event/README.md

-js-event-more is a js event library that is similar to the once famous YUI3 event framework, it is written to fulfill ex event pub-sub requirements with the following exclusive features:
+js-event-more is a js event library that is similar to the once famous YUI3 event framework, it is written to fulfill event pub-sub requirements with the following exclusive features:

 1. Behave like dom events with default event handler and event bubbling
 2. Event firing pipeline with <strong>before</strong>, <strong>on</strong>, <strong>after</strong> phases, provides strong controls over event ordering.
 Event subscribers are called in the order: <strong>before -> on -> default -> after -> bubble up -> before -> on -> default -> after -> bubble and so on</strong>
 3. Subscription priority, event subscripitions in the same phase can be ordered by priority